jmicko/known_space/known_space_reading_order_by_publishing_date.md

 # Known Space - Reading Order by Publishing Date

-This list follows the Known Space stories in order of publication, allowing for a reading experience that reflects how the universe developed over time.
-You may need to jump between collections (Three Books of Known Space, Neutron Star, etc.) to find each story.
+This list follows the Known Space stories in order of publication,allowing for a reading experience that reflects how the universe developed over time.You may need to jump between collections (Three Books of Known Space, Neutron Star, etc.) to find each story.

 There are some cases where two stories were published in the same month.
 Typically they were published in different magazines, so exact publishing dates are difficult or